+When searching for names, it's wise to use the NEAR/2 or W/2 connector between first and last names to account for the use of middle names or initials.
 When searching e-mail for recipients, it's almost always better to search by e-mail address than by name.
 In a company with dozens of Bob Browns, each must have a unique e-mail address.
 Be sure to check whether users employ e-mail aliasing (assigning idiosyncratic "nicknames" to addressees) or distribution lists, as these can thwart search by e-mail address or name.